UBC-FRESH/nemora/docs/howto/sampling.md

 Distributions with closed-form inverse CDFs (Weibull, exponential, Pareto, uniform, lognormal) use analytic inversion internally for improved accuracy.
+Logistic/Fisk currently fall back to the numeric pathway described above; this is documented in `notes/sampling_inverse_matrix.md` and will only change once synthesis requires a closed-form helper.

 ## Sample from a mixture fit